civol/HDLRuby/tuto/tutorial_sw.md

 > Processes in hardware has very little (nothing?) to do with any kind of software process.

 In hardware, a process is a list of data flow statements that are activated (we would say *executed* if they were software instructions) on a common condition.

+> By data flow statements, we mean all the assignment statements, the `hif`, `helse`, `hcase` and `hwhen` statements, and the calls to `hdef` functions.

 Depending on the activation condition, there are three kinds of processes:

  * The connection processes (in HDLRuby they are considered to be processes)